grepdisc/kindfools/_pages/writeon.md

   with our words and wrote inspired by Buckminster Fuller's foreword to [Critical Path]( https://en.wikipedia.org/wiki/Critical_Path_(book)) and by each other.
+- We celebrated Valentine's Day 2024 writing together about love over Zoom with creative souls from across Buffalo, Syracuse and Toronto too.

 How did you enjoy your WRITE ON! workshop?
 Please complete our [survey](/survey/).